-There are some fundamental things we need to think about at the start; does the ship need to be large or small, how should it be powered, the basic design, should it leverage existing designs or be customer designed, is there any value in converted second hand vessels and a big list of other things.
+There are some fundamental things we need to think about at the start; does the ship need to be large or small, how should it be powered, the basic design, should it leverage existing designs or be custom-designed, is there any value in converted second-hand vessels and a big list of other things.

 Off the peg or made to measure?

 One of the secondary objectives of this proposal is to provide some specification and design experience for the UK naval construction community.
 We all know that feast and famine is a bad thing for maintaining skills in the design community so MSS would provide some experience.
 Specifying, designing and building the MSS is not the same as specifying, designing and building a complex warship like a frigate or destroyer, no one is saying that.
 But it would provide some relevant experience, which would not be a bad thing.